michael34435/docker-foswiki/README.md

 docker run --rm --name docker-foswiki -idt -p 80:80 -v foswiki_www:/var/www/foswiki:z timlegge/docker-foswiki
 ```

-  * The assumption avove is that the user running the command is in the docker group otherwise sudo is required
+  * The assumption above is that the user running the command is in the docker group otherwise sudo is required
   * The -rm removes the container after it stops running (useful for testing)
   * The -v says to create a docker volume on the host system named foswiki_www and mount it to /var/www/foswiki in the running container
   * The :z after the volume is necessary with selinux on RedHat to set the permissions correctly